arnemileswinter/trezor-pkcs11-shim/README.md

 ```

 The integration tests open PKCS#11 sessions and perform real sign operations.
 Each signing call will require a button press on the Trezor.
 See `test_integration.py` for the full list of tests.

+When at least one slot is configured with `curve = "ed25519"`, the suite also exercises `CKM_EDDSA` and verifies Ed25519 signatures end-to-end.

 ## Security